 David Galetka is a Certified Professional Constructor (CPC) and Project Management Professional (PMP) with over 20 years of experience in major Midwest commercial construction firms as a project manager, senior project manager, and director of field operations.
 He has captured the best planning and management practices of these top firms and combined them with his education to build his new consulting business, Galetka Construction Services, LLC, which focuses on construction management consulting, owner’s representation, and customized training programs.
 He is currently the construction manager on site for Hennepin County’s Interchange Project in downtown Minneapolis.
 David was an assistant professor in the Department of Construction at the University of Wisconsin-Stout, where he taught scheduling and cost control, management of construction, advanced estimating, and light building construction for 3½ years.
 He was also an instructor for the Minnesota AGC in their Supervisory Training Program (STP) in the Twin Cities, where he earned a reputation as an outstanding trainer.
 David received a B.S. in building construction from the University of Wisconsin-Stout, and with a scholarship from the Associated General Contractors (AGC), attended the University of Florida, where he earned an M.S. in building construction.
 He is currently pursuing a Ph.D. in business with an emphasis in project management.

-Mr. Hale is an associate and senior project manager for WSB & Associates, Inc., a public works engineering and planning firm in Golden Valley.
-He has over 15 years of experience in all aspects of public works projects, including planning, engineering design, construction document preparation, bidding and construction contract management.
-His background encompasses various roles on a multitude of project types, including trunk highways, bridges, arterial intersections, roundabouts, water systems, sanitary sewer systems, and storm water management.
-He has also represented many municipalities as the primary coordinator of public infrastructure with urban development or redevelopment projects.
-Mr. Hale holds a B.S. from the University of Arizona in applied mathematics (civil engineering), and an M.S. in civil engineering (environmental fluid mechanics and hydrology) from Stanford University.
+Mr. Hale is assistant city engineer for the City of Maple Grove.
+Since 1992 he has been employed in public works in planning, engineering design, construction document preparation, bidding, and construction contract management for trunk highways, bridges, arterial intersections, roundabouts, water systems, sanitary sewer systems, stormwater management, and residential and commercial development.
+He has represented many municipalities as the primary coordinator of public infrastructure with urban development or redevelopment projects.
+Mr. Hale holds a BS from the University of Arizona in applied mathematics (civil engineering), and an MS in civil engineering (environmental fluid mechanics and hydrology) from Stanford University.

 CMgt 3001W – Introduction to Construction